w3f/Grants-Program/applications/vane-network.md

   - A simplistic approach and a mobile application for better security and UX

-  - 70% of revenue will be in USDT/stablecoin and 30% in alt index.
-The realized revenue from alt index will be directed into supporting teams that want to extend Vane products and Polkadot ecosystem teams for research on cross chain messaging and infra.
+  - 70% of revenue will be in USDT/stablecoin and 30% in alt-coin index.
+The realized revenue from alt index will be directed into supporting teams that want to extend Vane products and Polkadot ecosystem teams for research on cross chain messaging and infrastructure.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**

-I have good experience in Polkadot ecosystem, alos I am member in ChaosDao.
-I heard aboyt the grant program from Web3 Foundation Website
+I have good experience in Polkadot ecosystem, also I am member in ChaosDao.
+I heard about the grant program from Web3 Foundation Website